essemme/serveaiuto/README.md

 ``mkdir -p ~/cakephp-cakephp-4b81775/serveaiuto/tmp/{logs,cache}``

 #### Troubleshooting
-Look at error.log in directory ~/cakephp-cakephp-4b81775/serveaiuto/tmp/logs/
+If you get a "white response of death" look for error log in ~/cakephp-cakephp-4b81775/serveaiuto/tmp/logs/